kbieser/shell-genomics/_episodes/01-introduction.md

 ## How to access the shell

 Login into CyVerse and launch the DataCarpenty_Bieser app.
-Open the Persistence_Notebook,run the first cell, and login to irods prior to beginning any work.
+Open the Persistence_Notebook, run the first cell, and login to irods prior to beginning any work.

 ## Navigating your file system